-Thinking about visiting French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+Heading to French Polynesia?
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

-9. Climbing Up To Rusty WWII Coastal Guns
+9. Climb To Rusty WWII Coastal Guns

 From Brando to DiCaprio, who hasn’t eaten at the legendary Bloody Mary’s in Bora Bora?
 Grab a table beneath the traditional thatched roof, with nothing but sand between your toes and delicious food on your table.
-Dinner time is the best time to visit, when freshly caught seafood is waiting to be handpicked by diners.
-And of course, don’t forget to order a bloody mary!
+Dinner time is the best time to visit when freshly caught seafood is waiting to be handpicked by diners.
+And, of course, don’t forget to order a bloody mary!

-7. Hiking Bora Bora’s Valleys & Mountains
+7. Hike Bora Bora’s Valleys & Mountains

 If you can manage to roll yourself out of your luxury bungalow and off the white sand beach, Bora Bora has some seriously beautiful hikes to be undertaken.
 Hire a guide and climb up to one of the island’s summits for lagoon views you’ll never forget.